Patsy Kensit: 1983–1989: Dual career, Eighth Wonder and Absolute Beginners

-In 1986, she won the lead female role in the film version of Absolute Beginners, based on the book by Colin MacInnes.
+Kensit and Eighth Wonder achieved particular success in Italy and Japan; a performance of their song "Will You Remember" at the Sanremo Music Festival in February 1987 resulted in a wardrobe malfunction for Kensit which boosted sales and sent the song to the Top 10 of that country.
 In November 1987, she sang a duet with the Italian singer and songwriter Eros Ramazzotti, entitled La luce buona delle stelle ("The Good Light of the Stars").

-In 1988, Kensit's band Eighth Wonder had two Top 40 singles: "I'm Not Scared", written by Neil Tennant and Chris Lowe and produced by the Pet Shop Boys and Phil Harding (for PWL), which reached Number 7 in the British charts.
-"Cross My Heart" reached Number 13.
-Although the band's success quickly waned, Kensit focused solely on her acting career, appearing in the 1989 film Lethal Weapon 2 as Rika van den Haas, a South African consulate secretary with whom detective Martin Riggs, played by Mel Gibson, falls in love.
+In 1988, Kensit and Eighth Wonder had two Top 40 singles.
+"I'm Not Scared", written by Neil Tennant and Chris Lowe and produced by the Pet Shop Boys and Phil Harding (for PWL), which reached Number 7 in the British charts, and became the group's most successful single.
+The other Top 40 single, "Cross My Heart", reached Number 13.
+That year also saw Kensit have a role in the Italian film Don Bosco.